GlycanAge is a biological age test paired with expert advice to help guide your wellness.

 What are the first signs of perimenopause?

-One of the earliest things you may notice as your body enters perimenopause is a continual difference of seven days or more in the length of your menstrual cycle.
-Other common signs include hot flushes, sleep problems, unable to focus and mood swings.
+One of the earliest things you may notice as your body enters perimenopause is a change in the length of your menstrual cycle.
+Other common signs include hot flushes, sleep problems, inability to focus and mood swings.
 These are all common symptoms as hormones start to play havoc with your body.

 Can I take anything for perimenopause?